patka00/documentation/for-developers/your-first-app.md

 Use these variables in your application to find input files to process. \(first input file path is `/iexec_in/$IEXEC_INPUT_FILE_NAME_1`\)

-#### Datasets \(confidential input files\):
+#### Confidential input files \(datasets\):

-Datasets are encrypted files available only in a Trusted Execution Environment \(TEE\).
+Confidential datasets are encrypted files available only in a Trusted Execution Environment \(TEE\).
 Your will learn how to deal with datasets in the next tutorial.

-Similarly to input files, the dataset name is stored in `IEXEC_DATASET` variable.
 A single dataset file is currently supported.

 ### Runtime variables